 In September 2016, Denise was appointed by Massachusetts State Treasurer Deb Goldberg to Regional Manager of the Massachusetts State Lottery, Western Mass.

 In 2013, Denise was re-elected to her second term on the Springfield School Committee.
 She has served as Secretary-Treasurer for the Massachusetts Association of School Committees, Division V, and currently holds the position of Chair of the Minority Caucus.

-Denise is passionate about advocating for families, women, and children.
-She serves on the Executive Board of MotherWoman, Inc. and the United Way Women’s Leadership Council.
-She is an Inaugural graduate of Leadership Institute for Political and Public Impact, Women’s Fund of Western Massachusetts, a member of the Sixteen Acres Civic Association, the Puerto Rican/Latino Leadership Collective, BusinessWest’s 40 under Forty Class of 2014, and a graduate of the 69th Citizens’ Legislative Seminar, Massachusetts Senate.
+Recognizing the importance of having a voice, Denise is passionate about strengthening families, women, and children.
+She volunteers and serves on various boards.
+She serves on the Executive Board of MotherWoman, Inc., and UMass Women into Leadership.
+Denise is an inaugural graduate of Leadership Institute for Political and Public Impact, Women’s Fund of Western Massachusetts, a member of the League of Women Voters, the Puerto Rican/Latino Leadership Collective, and a graduate of the 62nd Citizens’ Legislative Seminar, Massachusetts Senate.